-The town of Banbury is on the edge of the Oxfordshire Cotswolds and has been a busy market town for centuries and is now also an important industrial centre which has grown considerably in size over the last half of the 20th century.
+The Mill Arts Centre is in the heart of Banbury, a centuries-old market town on the edge of the Oxfordshire Cotswolds.
+Banbury is now also an important industrial centre, having grown considerably in size over the last half of the 20th century.

-If you’re planning on staying in the area, Banbury and the surrounding villages have a number of Hotels and restaurants.
-In fact, two of Banbury’s most famous inns remain to this day..
-The Reindeer in Parsons Street and the large 17th century Whateley Hall Hotel in the Horsefair which used to be called the Three Tuns.
-Many famous people have stayed here including Johnathan Swift, who is reputed to have taken the name Gulliver from a tombstone in the nearby churchyard.
+If you’re planning on saying in the area, Banbury and the surrounding villages boast a number of hotels, B&Bs and inns.
+Two of Banbury’s most famous inns remain to this day: The Reindeer Inn in Parsons Street, and the large 17th century Whately Hall Hotel (which used to be called the Three Tuns), situated on the famous Banbury Cross.
+Many noted figures have stayed here including Jonathan Swift, author of Gulliver’s Travels, who is reputed to have taken the name Gulliver from a tombstone in the nearby churchyard.